- Download now our resource pack: Tools and Resouces on Gender-Sensitive Teaching methods in Higher Education.

-- Baltic Gender mentoring scheme is now open for early career scientists and engineers from all disciplines of marine S&T within the participating institutions.
+- Baltic Gender mentoring scheme is now running and includes early career scientists and engineers from all disciplines of marine S&T within the participating institutions.

 - Baltic Gender Data Management Plan Pdf version available now to download.

 - The Advisory Board of Baltic Gender is set up and ready to give the project support during its lifetime.
 The AB will be overseeing the progress of the project and will give its recommendations after every annual meeting.

 - Baltic Gender started with a kick-off meeting in October 2016.